Massimo Scali: Partnership with Faiella

 In the 2009–10 Olympic season, Faiella/Scali began their season with a bronze medal at the 2009 Cup of China.
 They withdrew from their next Grand Prix event due to Faiella's illness.
 At the 2010 Europeans, they won both the original dance and the free dance on their way to their second European silver medal.
 They finished fifth at the Olympics.
 Faiella fell ill after the Olympics and returned to the ice only four days before the World Championships.
 The duo won their first world medal, a bronze, in Turin.

 At the 2010 World Championships, Faiella/Scali announced that they would return for another season.
 Their assigned Grand Prix events in 2010-11 were the Cup of China and the Cup of Russia.
 Visa problems delayed their training in the U.S. and Faiella had recurring back problems.
 They again finished third at the 2010 Cup of China after Scali tripped on Faiella's skirts in both programs.
 They withdrew from the 2010 Cup of Russia prior to the free dance due to Scali's back injury.
 At the 2011 European Championships, they placed ninth in the short dance but moved up to fifth after the free dance.

 On 15 March 2011, Scali announced on the team's website that they were retiring from competitive skating and that he would work with coach and choreographer Pasquale Camerlengo's team at the Detroit Skating Club.
 However, in May 2011, after Faiella's recovery progressed better than expected, they announced through their official website that they would in fact continue to skate competitively.
 An injury to Faiella ended this comeback attempt, and in 2012 Scali confirmed that they would not return to competitive skating.

 Faiella/Scali often performed reverse lifts in competition, in which she lifted him.

-Coaching career
+Career as a coach and choreographer

-In 2011, Scali began working as a coach and choreographer in Bloomfield Hills, Michigan at the Detroit Skating Club, alongside Camerlengo, Anjelika Krylova, Natalia Annenko-Deller, and Elizabeth Punsalan.
-He has worked with Madison Hubbell / Zachary Donohue, Danielle O'Brien / Gregory Merriman, and Alexandra Paul / Mitchell Islam.
-Scali was working as a coach and choreographer at the Arctic Edge in Canton, Michigan with Marina Zueva.
-He coached Maia Shibutani / Alex Shibutani until their retirement in 2018.
+In 2011, Scali began working as a coach and choreographer in Bloomfield Hills, Michigan at the Detroit Skating Club, alongside Pasquale Camerlengo, Anjelika Krylova, Natalia Annenko-Deller, and Elizabeth Punsalan.

+In 2014, Scali relocated to the Arctic Edge in Canton, Michigan with Marina Zueva.
+Since 2020, he has coached at the Yerba Buena Ice Skating Center in San Francisco, California.

+As a coach, his students have included: